opendocsg/slw-judgments-backfill/2013_SGHC_273/report.md

 68     I now come to the second prayer for a stay of the proceedings on the ground of _forum non c onveniens_.

 69     When Zoom made its application for leave to appeal to the Court of Appeal against my decision, Zoom alleged that as the Singapore court’s jurisdiction was premised on O 11 of the Rules of Court and not as of right, the burden of proof had shifted to Broadcast to establish that Singapore was the more appropriate jurisdiction than the jurisdiction preferred by Zoom.
-Zoom relied on a statement made by the Court of Appeal in _Oriental Insuranc e Co Ltd v Bhavani Stores Pte Ltd_ [1997] 3 SLR(R) 363 (“ _Oriental Insuranc e_ ”) at [16] where the court said:
+Zoom relied on a statement made by the Court of Appeal in _Oriental Insuranc e Co Ltd v Bhavani Stores Pte Ltd_ <span class="citation">[1997] 3 SLR(R) 363</span> (“ _Oriental Insuranc e_ ”) at [16] where the court said:

  ...
 Firstly, it is patently clear that where the court has jurisdiction as of right, the burden of proving that another forum is more appropriate always falls on the defendant.
 Where, however, the court's jurisdiction is premised on O 11, the burden of proving that Singapore is the appropriate forum falls on the plaintiff and this remains the case even when the defendant (served out of jurisdiction) comes to Singapore to contest the jurisdiction of the Singapore court. ...